-The Plan's financial instruments include cash, contributions and other receivables, accrued interest, notes receivable, investments, accounts payable, accrued liabilities, amounts due to the Province of Prince Edward Island, investment fees payable, and remittances payable.
+The Plan's financial instruments include cash, investments, notes receivable, contributions receivable, accrued interest, other receivables, accounts payable, accrued liabilities, remittances payable, and investment fees payable.
 Due to their nature, the Plan's financial instruments, with the exception of investments, are carried at amortized cost which approximates their fair value.
+Credit risk is considered low for non-investment financial assets since most are from the Province or other government organizations.
 Investments are classified as fair value through the statement of changes in net assets available for benefits.
-Investments are carried at fair value and are subject to interest rate, credit, foreign currency, price, and liquidity risks as described in Note 3.
+Investments are carried at fair value and are subject to interest rate, price, credit, foreign currency, and liquidity risks as described in Note 3.